RECAPEM

 • Decreased hepatic glucose production ( ↓glycogenolysis, ↓gluconeogenesis, ↑glycogen synthesis)

-• Increased glucose uptake in peripheral tissue e.g. fat, muscles etc
+• Increased glucose uptake in peripheral tissue e.g. fat, muscles, etc.

 Suppression of ketogenesis is more sensitive to insulin than the inhibition of de novo glucose production (gluconeogenesis).
 In other words, the critical insulin level which is required to prevent ketogenesis is lower than the level required to prevent gluconeogenesis.